attaoveisi/ANN/README.md

 Here I have added several examples of preprocessing data, constructing models, training models based on ANNs.

-For the project, I have used TensorFlow and Keras API.
+For the project, I have used TensorFlow and Keras API as well as tensorboard.

 The python scripts are jupyter notebook friendly.